My husband and I have recently started looking for a new house.

 We aren’t moving anytime soon.
 But when we first moved in here, to our cozy three-bedroom “starter house,” it was just the two of us with one little baby who wasn’t even walking yet.

-Now, we have three small children (who all have a LOT of energy!), two pets, occasional guests, and my husband and I both work from home at least part time.
+Now, we have three small children (who all have a LOT of energy!), two pets, occasional guests, and my husband and I both work from home.
 So, it’s getting a little cramped!

 We’ve been checking out different neighborhoods, trying to determine which part of town we want to live in, how big of a house we need, what features we’re looking for, and what’s even available in our area.